Appsilon/r-lambda-workflow/README.md

 ## Creating custom R layers

 If you want to use a specific version of `R` or you have to use packages that are not provided in the prebuild layers, you will have to create layers on your own.
-If you are using pre-build `R` layer and you have access to AMI with preinstalled `R`, you can create an instance, install required packages and download them in a simple way using `r_package_layer.py` script.
+If you are using pre-built `R` layer and you have access to AMI with preinstalled `R`, you can create an instance, install required packages and download them in a simple way using `r_package_layer.py` script.
 Detailed description is provided in [R packages Layer](#r-packages-layer) section.
 If you want to create a basic `R` layer, follow the instruction provided in [Basic R Layer](#basic-r-layer) section.
 Creating AMI (to use it later for `R` packages layers) is described in [Lambda AMI with R](#lambda-ami-with-r) section.